HajarLHA/Ecommerce-Predictive-Modeling/README.md

 - Length of Membership
 - Yearly Amount Spent (**Target**)

-> The dataset used in this project is included in the repository as `ecommerce_data.csv`.
+> The dataset used in this project is included in the repository as `data/Clients_Ecommerce.csv`.

 ---